Seven Benefits of the VA Home Loan

 This guest post is from Randy Prothero, a Hawaii real estate agent and team leader of “The Prothero Group” at Island Style Realty, an Oahu Real Estate Team.

-The VA loan is a government backed, but privately lended, home loan available to veterans or those currently serving in the military (including active-duty personnel, reservists/National Guard members, and some surviving spouses).
-If you qualify there are many benefits to this unique mortgage including:
+The VA loan is a government-backed, but privately lended, home loan available to veterans or those currently serving in the military (including active-duty personnel, reservists/National Guard members, and some surviving spouses).
+If you qualify for a VA Loan, there are many benefits to this unique mortgage including:

 - Up to 100% Financing